Breed registry: Papers

 Breed registries usually issue certificates for each recorded animal, called a pedigree, pedigreed animal documentation, or most commonly, an animal's "papers".
-Registration papers may consist of a simple certificate or a listing of ancestors in the animal's background, sometimes with a chart showing the lineage.
+Registration papers may consist of a simple certificate or a listing of ancestors in the animal's background, sometimes with a pedigree chart showing the lineage.
 Usually, there is space for the listing of successive owners, who must sign and date the document if the animal is gifted, leased or sold.
 Papers transferred upon sale of an animal may be submitted to the registry in order to update the ownership information, and in most cases, the registry will then issue a new set of papers listing the new owner as the proper owner of the horse.
 Genuine papers are often identifiable as containing the registered name and number of the individual animal and its date of birth, the name of the attesting organization, with the logo if there is one, the name and signature of the registrar or other authorized person, and a corporate stamp or seal.

 Documentation usually included on registration certificates or papers includes: